Denturism Program (S101)

 - removable oral devices

 The program consists of a challenging curriculum, including academic, clinical and laboratory skills.
-Emphasis is placed on interprofessional education whereby students learn to function within a collaborative oral health-care team.
-Students are to assume responsibility for ensuring the client base required to participate in the clinical component of the program.
+Emphasis is placed on interprofessional education, with students learning to function within a collaborative oral health-care team.
+As a student in this program, you will need to assume responsibility for ensuring the client base you need to participate in the clinical component of the program.

-Graduates of this program are eligible to apply to take the CDO provincial qualifying examination.
+Upon graduation from this program, you will be eligible to apply to take the CDO Qualifying Examination.
 (NOTE: Additional fees apply.)
 Successful completion of the examination is one of the requirements to be registered to practice as a denturist in the province by the CDO.
-Visit the CDO for further information about the registration process in Ontario.
+Visit the CDO website for more information about Ontario’s registration process.

 Your Field Education Options